 Requirements include one prerequisite (or equaivalent), nine studio courses, and two electives.
 The average length of time required to complete the Interior Design Certificate is two years.

 Prerequisite: Approaching Design

 - Sustainable Design in the Built Environment and LEED

 - Interior Design Studio: Process and Practice

 - Interior Design Studio: Portfolio Preparation

-Completion of the Interior Design Certificate requires a final portfolio review by two Continuing Studies Interior Design instructors.
+Completion of the Interior Design Certificate requires a final portfolio review by one Continuing Studies Interior Design instructor.